Cynefin Foundations – Learning Journal – Module 2

 Some degree of evidence as coherence

-People have to buy in to some degree to allow you to do experiments.
+People have to buy to some degree to allow you to do experiments.

 Nature of Evidence:

-Beyond reasonable doubt – Point where problem starts to transfer into complicated domain (Liminal state)
+Beyond a reasonable doubt – Point where the problem starts to transfer into the complicated domain (Liminal state)

 Inductive – Evidence it works in several cases it’s starting to go in the right direction

-Gut feel or intuition – May not pass coherence tests
+Gut feel or intuition – Does not pass coherence tests

 Degree of acceptance